rgilks/planeo/docs/ai-agents.md

 Based on visual input and chat history, AI agents decide on both a chat message and a physical action.
 Possible actions include moving, turning, and looking at other entities.

-#### Gaze Interaction

-To enhance the sense of direct interaction, AI agents are encouraged to use a `lookAt` action when they generate a chat message.
-The system prompt guides them to target the `userId` of the being they are addressing (identifiable from the chat history).
-This means an AI will attempt to turn its "eye" towards you (or another AI) when it speaks to you, allowing its "iris and pupil" to be visible.

 ### Persona

 Currently, all AI agents share a general persona of having newly materialized in the environment, feeling disoriented and cautious.
 This is defined in the system prompt in `src/app/actions/generateMessage.ts`.